-Distribution & Agency 2018
+Distribution & Agency 2019

-Fourth edition
+Fifth edition

-Getting the Deal Through is delighted to publish the fourth edition of Distribution & Agency, which is available in print, as an e-book and online at www.gettingthedealthrough.com.
+Getting the Deal Through is delighted to publish the fifth edition of Distribution & Agency, which is available in print, as an e-book and online at www.gettingthedealthrough.com.

-Getting the Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.
+Getting the Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, crossborder legal practitioners, and company directors and officers.

-Throughout this edition, and following the unique Getting the Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on Belgium, France, Greece, India, Poland, Turkey and UAE.
+Through out this edition, and following the unique Getting the Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.